askholme/stavrobot/README.md

 ## How to make your own plugin

 See [PLUGIN.md](coder/PLUGIN.md) for everything you need to know to create a Stavrobot plugin.
 The same document works as a reference for both humans and LLMs.

 ## Recommended plugins

+Plugins are fairly necessary to enable core functionality for the bot, such as the ability to "hear" voice notes, send voice notes back, be aware of places around you, search the web, etc.

+These capabilities are not provided out-of-the-box to give you the ability to customize your bot however you want.
+You should install plugins, though, otherwise you will be missing crucial functionality.

-You can find plugins here:
+You can find some first-party plugins here:

 https://github.com/orgs/stavrobot/repositories